pagoma3/AIS-Tracker/README.md

 # AIS-Tracker
-Web live map of oil tankers in the Laconian Gulf
+This web app attempts displays a live map of oil tankers in the Laconian Gulf (Greece), with the goal of tracking Russian shadow fleet Ship-to-Ship oil transfers that avoid Western sanctions.

+The data consists of AIS Messages from the open-source websocket aisstream.io .

+TODO: aisstream.io does not allow cross-origin resource sharing, so the HTML scripts cannot obtain information directly